 Citi ThankYou Building Value

-Citi ThankYou Rewards is slowly but surely adding value to its program to compete in the lucrative rewards credit card market.
-Every few months the company will offer a transfer bonus to one of its partners, the last one was to JetBlue in March.
-Citi has also been busy adding new partners to enhance and improve the value of their program.
+Every few months the company will offer a transfer bonus to one of the Citi ThankYou transfer partners; the last transfer bonus was to JetBlue in March.
+Citi has also been busy adding new partners to enhance and improve the value of its program.
 With all the minor improvements, the Citi cards stack up relatively well against other premium cards.

 Overall